 The Dublin Village Tavern serves up Irish and American cooking while it showcases authentic Irish pub feels.
 Stop by for their recommended egg rolls and slider burger.

 This Italian restaurant charms with its classy yet laid-back ambiance, traditional food, and fine-tasting wine.
 Their wine list boasts of over 300 hand-picked selections for those particular about their pairings.
 Try their Mediterranean penne pasta and beef short ribs.

 Authentic Lebanese flavors are easily found at Aladdin’s Natural Eatery Restaurant where Lebanese-American cuisine is given a healthy, natural twist.
 Any of their distinctive rolled pita sandwiches – made of homemade pita bread with no cholesterol, fat, and preservatives – is a must-try.

 Formerly a police station, the aptly named The Precinct was named as one of America’s top steakhouses by USA Today.
-For over three decades, the longest-running white tablecloth restaurant in the city has earned nods from locals and celebrities alike.
-Their Steak Collinsworth, an 8-ounce specialty steak served with King Crab and asparagus topped with Béarnaise & Bordelaise sauce is worth a booking or two.
+For over three decades, the longest-running white-tablecloth restaurant in the city has earned nods from locals and celebrities alike.
+Their Steak Collinsworth, an 8-ounce specialty steak served with King Crab and asparagus topped with Béarnaise & Bordelaise sauce is worth booking or two.

 The trendy, Mexican-inspired Nada features a chic, outdoor setting perfect for breakfast, lunch, and dinner.
 Just three miles away from our Cincinnati branch, Nada is famous for its fish tacos made of battered hake, guacamole, lime cabbage, and Pico de Gallo for a modern Mexican culinary experience.